sdm-lang/sdml-sublime-text/README.md

 Alternatively, you can download a release zip file from Github and unzip on the Sublime Text Packages directory.

+## License

+This package is released under the Apache License, Version 2.0.
+See LICENSE file for details.

+## Changes

+**Version: 0.1.0**

+* Initial release, syntax highlighting only.

 ## TODO

 1. Copy over snippets from the TextMate bundle.
 1. Add configuration for a [build system](https://www.sublimetext.com/docs/build_systems.html).

-## Changes

-**Version: 0.1.0**

-* Initial release, syntax highlighting only.